RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 ---

-# Welcome to the Shunji Railways GitHub repository
+# Welcome to the Shunji Railways™ GitHub repository
-Shunji Railways is the biggest railway company on the planet Kikoria.
+Shunji Railways™ is the biggest railway company on the planet Kikoria.
 Here we build a website were travellers can find information for their next trip, using detailed maps, route planners and read various articles.
 To read more about the our plans for this project, visit the [wiki page about our development plan](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/wiki/Website-development-plan-(Version-1.0))